Ski Boot Liners

-These fully thermo mouldable inners are available for any make, model and size of alpine ski boot.
+These fully thermo mouldable liners are available for any make, model and size of alpine ski boot.
 There are more expensive but are generally more comfortable, lighter and warmer.

-They do need to be fitted correctly by a specialised ski shop which has the correct heating oven.
+They do need to be fitted correctly by a specialist ski shop which has the correct heating oven.

 Replacement ski boot liners (inner boots).

 Ski boot liners can easily be replaced.
-There are various reasons why they may need to be replaced, these include packing out too much, melting the inners whilst drying by a radiator or very commonly, the inners being eaten by mice whilst left in the loft or garage.
+There are various reasons why they may need to be replaced, these include packing out too much, melting the liners whilst drying by a radiator or very commonly, the liners being eaten by mice whilst left in the loft or garage.